sanitswain/java8tips/default.rst

 Static methods
 --------------
-In addition to default methods, you can define static methods in interfaces.
+In addition to default methods, you can also define static methods in interfaces.
 (A static method is a method that is associated with the class in which it is defined rather than with any object.
 Every instance of the class shares its static methods.)
 This makes it easier for you to organize helper methods in your libraries; you can keep static methods specific to an interface in the same interface rather than in a separate class.

 Like static methods in classes, you specify that a method definition in an interface is a static method with the static keyword at the beginning of the method signature.
 All method declarations in an interface, including static methods, are implicitly public, so you can omit the public modifier.
 Through out the tutorial you have seen lot of example of interface static method like ``Stream.of``, ``Comparator.naturalOrder``, ``Comparator.comparing`` etc.